How to Make the Best Chicken Stock

-This homemade chicken stock will knock the socks off of anything you can buy at the store.
-Use leftover bones or use chicken parts.
+My favorite homemade chicken stock recipe will knock the socks off of anything you buy at the store.
+You can use chicken bones or chicken parts for this easy recipe.

 Homemade Chicken Stock Recipe Video

-Not only does this taste better than the box, but it is also easy to make, and this homemade chicken stock lasts in the freezer for up to 3 months.
-By the way, you can use leftover bones to make this, here’s how to roast a whole chicken with lemon and garlic.
-You can roast the chicken for dinner and make stock the next day!
+Not only does this chicken stock taste better than the box, but it is also easy to make and lasts in the freezer for up to 3 months.
+I especially love making chicken stock after making our roasted chicken.

 Homemade chicken stock

-Our Favorite Ways To Use Homemade Chicken Stock
+My Favorite Ways to Use Homemade Chicken Stock

 Homemade Chicken Stock